Skip to main content

 /mnt/restore /dev/vdb ext4 ro,relatime

 Step 4.
-Restore necessary data from the mounted volume
+Restore required data from the mounted volume

-1. Use the rsync command to copy data to the restore path (/path/to/restore).
+1. Use the rsync command to copy the data to the restore path (/path/to/restore).

-• The --checksum option may significantly increase the time required if there is a large volume of data.
-Use it as needed.
+• The --checksum option can significantly increase processing time if a large amount of data needs to be restored, so use it only if necessary.

 Copy data